SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 ## Luzerner Kantonalbank
 <br><br>
-This documentation explains how you can retrieve the interest rates on the Luzerner Kantonalbank website.
+This guide details how to access the interest rates on the Luzerner Kantonalbank website.
 Go to this [website](https://www.lukb.ch/de/private/finanzieren/hypotheken/festhypothek).

 1. Scroll down where the interest rates are shown.
-2. Left click and select "inspect".
+2. Left click and select **Inspect**.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup6.png "Setup6")

 <br><br><br><br>

-1. Select the section **Web Scraper**.
+1. Select the section **Web Scraper**
 2. **Create new sitemap**
 3. **Create Sitemap**
 <br><br>